Cell State Transitions Beyond the Small-Noise Limit

 In our experiment, bacterial cells were first induced into the R-state using IPTG and loaded into a mother machine microfluidic chip.
 Following a $3$-hour acclimation in fresh MOPS‑buffered EZ rich defined medium (RDM) without IPTG, cells adapted to steady state growth phase ($\lambda = 1.6~\text{hr}^{-1}$) that favors the G-state.
-After the first three hours, 547 of the 1007 tracked mother cells retained the R-state.
+After the first three hours, 477 of the 1007 tracked mother cells retained the R-state.
 Their relaxation dynamics were observed over approximately 24 hours at $\Delta t = 0.1548$-hour resolution, yielding $N_{\text{t}} = 156$ frames per cell.

-Figure~\ref{fig1} displays a contour map of $(r, g)$ distribution over the observation period, with color intensity representing log-scaled cell counts.
-Since state transitions remain incomplete and ergodicity is not achieved, this distribution does not represent steady state.
-Nevertheless, it reveals a barrier near $r = g$ separating the R-state—where $g$ is strongly suppressed while $r$ exhibits significant fluctuations—from a symmetrically noisy G-state.
-Using $r = g$ as a transition threshold, about $44\%$ of cells switched to the G-state by the end of experiment.
+(See Secs.~\ref{exp}--\ref{prep} in Supplementary Information (SI) for details.)

-Notably, while mean and variance of $(r, g)$ remain stable for R-state cells throughout, these statistics continuously evolve for G-state cells, indicating ongoing post-transition relaxation.
-We therefore focus exclusively on the first-passage process from R-state to the barrier ridge ($r = g$), deferring analysis of subsequent relaxation dynamics.
+Figure~\ref{fig1} displays all trajectories on the $r$-$g$ plane.
+Although incomplete transitions prevent ergodicity, the empirical density reveals a clear gap between the R-state and G-state.
+Non-parametric reconstruction\cite{vincent02,ohkubo11} of the two-dimensional dynamics yields drift streamlines that explicitly resolve the two attractors and their boundary (see Secs.~\ref{sec:2d_recon_hodge}--\ref{sec:2d_absorbing_boundary} in SI).
+Using this boundary as the transition threshold, approximately $62\%$ of the cells completed the first passage during the observation window.The mean and variance of $(r, g)$ remain stable for R-state cells but continuously evolve for G-state cells due to ongoing post-transition relaxation.
+We therefore focus exclusively on the first-passage process from the R-state to the boundary, deferring the analysis of subsequent relaxation dynamics.